Invasion of the Waikato: First engagements

 Cameron, a Crimean War veteran who had replaced Major-General Thomas Pratt as commander-in-chief of the British troops, began the invasion with fewer than 4000 effective troops in Auckland at his disposal.
 But the continuous arrival of regiments from overseas rapidly swelled the force.
 (Total troop numbers reached 10,000 in January 1864 before peaking at about 14,000 in March 1864—9000 imperial troops, more than 4000 colonial and a few hundred kūpapa, or pro-British Māori.)

 Cameron's initial invasion force set up camp on the site of an old pā on a hill above the stream.
 Reinforcements continued to arrive and within days he had 500 troops.
 On the morning of 17 July Cameron led 553 men on a raid on a new and unfinished entrenchment at Koheroa, near Mercer.
 Cameron ran ahead of his force after they took early fire from Māori outposts and the Māori fighters fled.
 According to Belich, the Māori force numbered between 100 and 150 and about 15 were killed, some of them by bayonet.
-Among the dead were their leader Te Huirama, a relative of King Tāwhiao.
+Among the dead was their leader Te Huirama, a relative of King Tāwhiao.
 British casualties totalled one dead and 12 wounded.
 But the same day a Māori war party ambushed a convoy of six carts and its 50-man escort well behind British lines, at Martin's Farm near Ramarama on the Great South Road.
 A third of the British force were cut down—five soldiers killed and 11 wounded—while Māori losses were limited to two.
 The attack prompted the establishment of five new redoubts on the route, taking 510 of Cameron's men.

 The bush raid was the beginning of a new Māori strategy that would drain Cameron's resources and halt his advance for another 14 weeks.
 On 22 July a group of about 40 Māori fatally shot a settler cutting timber at Pukekiwiriki near Papakura and were pursued into the forest by the Auckland militia.
 Seven Māori were killed.
 When two more settlers were killed at isolated farms near Drury on 24 July, the government formed a special corps of bush fighters named the "Forest Rangers", who began a series of bush reconnaissance missions and pursuits of armed Māori bands.
 Cameron wrote: "The bush is now so infested with these natives that I have been obliged to establish strong posts along our line of communication, which absorbs so large a portion of the force that until I receive reinforcements it is impossible for me to advance further up the Waikato."